 Shingles, other herpes infections, and cytomegalovirus (CMV).
 CMV can cause serious tissue and blood infections. o BK virus.
-BK virus can affect how your kidney works and your liver works.
+BK virus can affect how your kidney works and infections that can happen with mycophenolate mofetil tablets your liver works.
 Talk to your doctor about how hepatitis viruses may affect you. o COVID-19 A brain infection called Progressive Multifocal Leukoencephalopathy (PML).
 In some patients, mycophenolate mofetil tablets may cause an infection of the brain that may cause death.
 You are at risk for this brain infection because you have a weakened immune system.
-Call your doctor right away if you have any of the following symptoms: o weakness on one side of o you are confused or have problems thinking the body o you do not care about o you cannot control your things you usually muscles care about (apathy) Fungal infections.
-Yeasts and other types of fungal infections can happen with mycophenolate mofetil tablets and can cause serious tissue and blood infections (See "What are the possible side effects of mycophenolate mofetil tablets?").
+Call your doctor right away if can happen with mycophenolate mofetil tablets and can cause serious tissue and blood infections (See "What are the possible bleeding that are red, warm and oozing you have any of the following symptoms: o weakness on one side of o you are confused or have problems thinking o you do not care about o you cannot control your muscles things you usually side effects of mycophenolate mofetil tablets?").
+Call your doctor right away if you have any of the following signs and symptoms of infection: • temperature of 100.5°F or • pain during urination cold symptoms, such as white patches in the mouth or a runny nose or sore throat throat flu symptoms, such as an • unexpected bruising or pain, vomiting or diarrhea • cuts, scrapes or incisions threat and attacks it.
+Mycophenolate mofetil tablets are used with other medicines containing cyclosporine and corticosteroids.